GoogleCloudPlatform/gke-networking-recipes/ingress/single-cluster/ingress-https/README.md

 deployment.apps/bar created
 ```

-6. It will take up to 15 minutes for everything to be provisioned.
+6. It will usually take up to 15 minutes for certificate to be provisioned if DNS records are set up beforehand.
+If DNS records are configured around the same time as the certificate, it could take up to 60 minutes to provision.
+For details, see [here](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs#replace-ssl).
 You can determine the status by checking the Ingress resource events.
 When it is ready, the events should look like the following:

 ```bash